chrisesharp/foundryvtt-owb/README.md

 This third party product is not affiliated with or approved by Small Niche Games. \
 WWII: Operation Whitebox is a trademark of Necrotic Gnome.\
-The trademark and Old-School Essentials logo are used with permission of Necrotic Gnome, under license.

 ## Credits